weberBen/BigMouseCursorPointer/Readme.md

 ## In use

-The app allow user to change and rescale the image while running
+The app allows user to change and rescale the image while running

 <img src="/Assets/scale_0.2.png" alt="Mouse pointer at scale 0.2" width="450"/>